fclaerho/testgear/README.md

       Add any profile you see fit.
       The profile will be passed as argument at the entity creation.
     * List `tamperings` = ();
-      Add any tampering you see fit
+      Add any tampering you see fit.
+      The tampering will be passed as argument at the entity creation.
     * Abstract `get_key`(profile);
       Return the same key than `create`() on that profile if supported, `None` otherwise
     * Integer `creation_policy` = 0;